top of page

 Who is affected by Pelvic Organ Prolapse?

-Anyone can suffer from Pelvic Organ Prolapse, however your risk of developing this conditioned is more significant if you are a women or were assigned female at birth.
+Anyone can suffer from Pelvic Organ Prolapse, however, your risk of developing this condition is more significant if you are a woman or were assigned female at birth.
 It is estimated that 50% of women suffer from Pelvic Organ Prolapse.
 Men and people assigned male at birth can also experience Pelvic Organ Prolapse as well which would result in a dropped bladder or rectum.

 What causes Pelvic Organ Prolapse?